ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 <!-- TODO: animated gif -->

 It happens really quickly though — blink and you might miss it!
 In fact, I had to slow this animation down by a hundred times just so you can see it in action.
-I told you the robot has really really fast hands!
+I told you the robot has really, really fast hands!

 As much as I enjoy watching this robot hard at work, the important thing here is that the test we wrote has _[passed]\(TODO: link to passed)_, meaning everything is working exactly as we expect and the test UI is all green and happy.
 If you want, you can go to `index.hbs`, delete the `<LinkTo>` component and see what things look like when we have _[a failing test]\(TODO: link to a failing test)_.